 In this section, we have performed some additional tests to check the robustness of primary results.
-First, we examine the association between LLP and another definition of the regulatory capital, total capital ratio (defined as TCR), rather than the one adopted in the previous section (T1) to check if capital management hypothesis continues to be rejected.
-Evidence shows that the adoption of this new measure of capital does not alter the overall results previously discussed.
+First, we examine the association between LLP and another definition of the regulatory capital, total capital ratio (defined as TCR), rather than the one adopted in the previous section (T1) to check if the capital management hypothesis continues to be rejected.